 These people prey on vulnerabilities.
-But present them with calm confidence and they would simply scuttle away to look for easier prey.
+Present them with calm confidence and they would simply scuttle away to look for easier prey.
 Besides, unless you invest in self-care and reintroduce yourself to the concept of putting yourself first and investing in self-preservation, you cannot figure out how to respond when someone gaslights you.

 7. Ask your loved ones

 If you are starting to realize that you are being manipulated and want to respond to gaslighting, it may be time to involve the people who are close to you.
-Your toxic partner will rely on isolating you from your support system so they can take advantage of you.
+Your toxic boyfriend or girlfriend will rely on isolating you from your support system so they can take advantage of you.
 Instead of letting them get away with that, reach out to your loved ones for help and advice.

 Gaslighters have a much harder time getting away with their games when faced with a group that simply sees through their attempts at manipulating the victim.
 A fresh perspective from your friends can also help you identify the toxic patterns and develop a plan to counter them.

 While asking your family and friends to stand by you is a necessary step, sometimes it may not be enough to turn the tide.
 After all, they cannot always be with you to stave off your partner’s gaslighting.
 Seeking professional help and therapy is always a good idea in such cases.
 Your therapist can show you sustainable ways of responding to gaslighting that can help protect you from emotional abuse even while confronting your biggest fears.

 Gaslighting victims also tend to develop psychological issues like lack of confidence or anxiety.
 This may interfere with their work or everyday life.
 Having a professional therapist guide you through such trying times can make all the difference.
 If you need help in determining how to respond to gaslighting in a relationship, skilled and experienced counselors on Bonobology’s panel are here for you.